iamgp/hvr/README.md

 2. **Client**: The CLI client sends HTTP requests to the server to perform operations.

-3. **Upload**: When a library is uploaded, it's stored in the database with its name, version, description, author, repository URL, file path, and a SHA-256 hash of the file contents.
+3. **Upload**: When a library is uploaded, it's stored in the database with its name, version (using semantic versioning), description, author, repository URL, file path, dependencies, and a SHA-256 hash of the file contents.

 4. **Download**: When a library is downloaded, the server retrieves the file from storage, and the client verifies the file integrity using the stored hash.